-We make no warranties that IoTCheck is free of errors.
+We make no warranties that IoTCheck and its DPOR implementation are free of errors.
 Please read the paper and the documentation file so that you understand what the tool is supposed to do.

 Please feel free to contact us for more information.
 Bug reports are welcome, and we are happy to hear from our users.

 Copyright © 2020 Regents of the University of California.
 All rights reserved.

 This material is based upon work supported by the National Science Foundation under grants CNS-1613023, CNS-1703598, CNS-1763172, CNS-2006437, CNS-2007737, CCF-1837120, CCF-2006948, OAC-1740210 and by the Office of Naval Research under grants N00014-16-1-2913 and N00014-18-1-2037.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.